erhowell/sl-de-take-home/README.md

 3. Complete Transforms listed in the transforms deirectory
 4. Directly query transforms from a Jupyter notebook and display the data in a meaningful way.
 You can use the notebook provided as a blueprint, or you can do your own thing.

 We have provided starter code.
-Feel free to use it.
-Otherwise please leave detailed instructions on how to run your project in a README during submission
+Feel free to use it or do your own thing.
+If you decide to use different technologies than what is provided please leave detailed instructions on how to run your project in a README during submission

 ## What we are looking for

-**Deliverables**

-- Your completed code repo
-- A notebook or data visualizations.
-You
-- An updated Readme that includes instructions on how to run the pipeline (if needed) and answer the following questions
-    - Roughly how long did this project take you
-    - How you felt about this project, and what issues did you face, if any.

-Speed is not what we are evaluating; we are evaluating the process as a whole and the effort it takes to complete it.

 - Does it work?
-If there was something you couldn't complete for any reason, feel free to mock it up or write a note saying what you would have like to have done.
+- How complete is your project?
+If you are unable to complete part of the assessment explain why
 - Is the code clean and accessible to others?
-- Does the code handle edge case conditions?
+- SQL and python knowlege

 ## Time Limit